musictheory/NilScript/README.md

-# oj
+# NilScript

-oj is a superset of the JavaScript language inspired by the latest versions of Objective-C.  It features a fast, simple runtime without a dynamic messaging overhead.
+NilScript is a superset of the JavaScript language inspired by the latest versions of Objective-C.  It features a fast, simple runtime without a dynamic messaging overhead.

-oj is designed to ease the pain of syncing class interfaces (not necessarily implementations) between Objective-C projects and their web counterparts.
+NilScript is designed to ease the pain of syncing class interfaces (not necessarily implementations) between Objective-C projects and their web counterparts.

 In our case, we use it to sync [Tenuto](http://www.musictheory.net/buy/tenuto) with the [musictheory.net exercises](http://www.musictheory.net/exercises), and [Theory Lessons](http://musictheory.net/buy/lessons) with the [musictheory.net lessons](http://www.musictheory.net/lessons).

+Note: NilScript was previously known as oj.
+To comply with [Semantic Versioning](https://semver.org), various parts of the runtime still use "oj" names.
+This will be addressed in the next major version of the language.

 ### Installation

-    npm install ojc
+    npm install ???

 ### Main Features